 Delete Saner Agent Settings

-User access level: You must be logged in as an Admin/Organization Admin/Account Admin to delete Saner Agent settings. |
+| User access level: You must be logged in as an Admin/Organization Manager/Account Manager to delete Saner Agent settings. |

-1. Login to the Saner web console and access Control Panel.
+1. Log in to the Saner web console and access Control Panel.

 The Control Panel page appears.

-2. Click the drop-down menu next to the icon and select the organization you want to work with.
+icon and select the organization you want to work with.

 3. Click Agent Configuration. ( Deployment –>Discovery–>Agents–>Agent Configuration)